Vi (League of Legends): Arcane

 Arcane establishes that Vi, confirmed to be shortened from Violet, and Jinx, originally known as Powder, are sisters who were orphaned following a failed rebellion by the inhabitants of Piltover's undercity against their upper-crust rulers.
-Along with two other orphans Mylo and Claggor, they are both adopted and raised by Vander, who abandoned his role as the leader of rebellion after coming to regret the resultant loss of life.
-At the commencement of season one, Vi leads a gang consisting of herself, Mylo, Claggor, and Powder, as they commit acts of burglary throughout Piltover.
-A failed robbery at the penthouse of a Piltovian scientist, Jayce, results in a massive explosion after Powder tampers with Jayce's experiments involving crystals powered by arcane magic, which provokes a sustained hunt for the culprits by the authorities of Piltover.
-Although the gang successfully escapes back into the undercity, Vi attempts to take responsibility for her actions as their leader and turn herself in to the authorities, but is stopped by Vander, who insists on being the scapegoat for the incident.
-Taking advantage of the situation, Vander's former friend Silco attempts to foment a new rebellion by capturing Vander and forcing him to undergo a chemically induced physical transformation using a drug called "Shimmer".
+Along with two other orphans Mylo and Claggor, they are both adopted and raised by Vander, the leader of the rebellion who abandoned his revolutionary ways after coming to regret the resultant loss of life.
+At the commencement of season one, Vi leads a gang consisting of herself, Mylo, Claggor, and Powder, as they commit a failed robbery at the penthouse of a Piltovian scientist, Jayce, which results in a massive explosion after Powder tampers with Jayce's experiments involving crystals powered by arcane magic.
+Although the gang successfully escapes back into the undercity, the explosion causes a mass manhunt for the culprits.
+Vi attempts to take responsibility for her actions as their leader and turn herself in to the authorities, but is stopped by Vander, who insists on being the scapegoat for the incident.
+Taking advantage of the situation, Vander's former friend Silco captures Vander and forces him to undergo a chemically induced physical transformation using a drug called "Shimmer".
 The gang go to Vander's rescue, but Powder, trying to help them escape, causes another explosion which results in the deaths of Mylo and Claggor, while Vander dies saving Vi from Silco's thugs.
-Furious and distraught, Vi hits her sister and blames her for the incident, and storms off.
-Vi then sees Silco approaching Powder and attempts to return to her sister, but is chloroformed and abducted by a corrupt Piltover Enforcer and imprisoned without trial.
+Furious and distraught, Vi hits her sister and blames her for the incident, dubbing her a "jinx" and storms off.
+Vi then sees Silco approaching Powder and attempts to return to her sister, but is chloroformed and abducted by corrupt Piltover Enforcer Marcus and imprisoned without trial.

 After spending many years in a prison called Stillwater, Vi is released by Caitlyn Kiramman, a young upstart member of Piltover's security forces who requests her assistance in her investigation into Silco's criminal enterprise.
+Returning to the undercity, now called Zaun, Vi and Caitlyn gather evidence on Silco with the help of the Firelight faction led by Ekko, an old friend who worked for Benzo, an associate of Vander.
 In a notable scene, Vi appears to flirt with Caitlyn, calling her "hot" and nicknaming her "cupcake".
-Returning to the undercity, now called Zaun, Vi and Caitlyn gathers evidence on Silco with the help of the Firelight faction led by Ekko, an old friend who worked for Benzo, an associate of Vander.
 Vi also encounters her sister, who now goes by the moniker of "Jinx" after having been adopted by Silco, and is jealous of Caitlyn's perceived closeness to her sister.